jfeinstein10/generator-afs/README.md

 Some useful things to know about your new app
  - You can edit your app configuration (debug mode, database URL, etc.) in `settings.cfg`
  - You can manage your database and migrations via [sqlalchemy-migrate](https://sqlalchemy-migrate.readthedocs.org/en/latest/) with `python manage.py`
+ - To add a dependency via `bower`, you also have to add it to `static/bundles.yaml` so that it gets loaded in the browser

 ## Scaffold All the Things!
 Then you can scaffold other parts of your app with the following subgenerators!